oliverkolcak/oliverkolcak/README.md

 Hello I'am Oliver Kolčák </br>

-i'm student working on myself to improve my knowlidge in IT.
-Software development / Web development / Linux / SQL Databases
+Student progressing my knowlidge in IT (Software development / Web development / Linux / SQL Databases / IT support).

 Working and improving in: